Strategic Response of News Publishers to Generative AI: Data

 \subsection{Website traffic}

-\paragraph{SimilarWeb} Our first traffic measure comes from SimilarWeb accessed via the Dewey Data Platform.\footnote{\url{https://app.deweydata.io/data/similarweb/Website-Traffic-Visits/website-traffic-visits}} The data provide daily, domain-level estimates of total visits (desktop and mobile) for each website in our sample from October 17, 2022 through July 1, 2025.
+\paragraph{SimilarWeb} Our first traffic measure comes from SimilarWeb accessed via the Dewey Data Platform.\footnote{Similarweb.
+(2025).
+Website Traffic Visits [Dataset].
+Dewey Data. \url{https://doi.org/10.82551/PRDY-D115}} The data provide daily, domain-level estimates of total visits (desktop and mobile) for each website in our sample from January 1, 2019 through February 28, 2026.
 For each domain–day, we observe the estimated number of daily worldwide visits.
 We use these data to characterize aggregate traffic patterns and to study traffic responses around changes in publisher GenAI bots policies. \paragraph{Comscore Web-Behavior Panel} To measure human browsing, we use the Comscore Web-Behavior Panel available through WRDS for 2022–2024.
 This panel records desktop browsing behavior for a large sample of U.S. households.
 For each household–URL event, we observe the domain URL and timestamp.
-We aggregate these events to construct publisher-level measures of “real” consumer visits and use them to distinguish human browsing from aggregate traffic measures that may include automated activity.
+We aggregate these events to construct publisher-level measures of human consumer visits.

+\paragraph{Semrush} We also collect daily traffic data from Semrush, which provides domain-level visit estimates by channel (direct, organic search, referral, social, etc) for desktop and mobile devices in the US and worldwide.
+We use the channel breakdown to examine traffic composition trends.